xunit/xunit.analyzers/docs/_rules/xUnit1001.md

 ## Reason for rule

-A fact method is a non-parameterized test. xUnit will raise a runtime error if it sees a fact method with a non-empty parameter list.
+A fact method is a non-parameterized test. xUnit.net will raise a runtime error if it sees a fact method with a non-empty parameter list.

 ## How to fix violations